 The pads on the M40x are also quite uncomfortable after putting them on for a while.

-However, despite it being the “little brother,” some people would profess that its sound signature is flatter than its bigger brother, the M50x.
+However, despite it being the “little brother,” I would say that its sound signature is FLATTER than its bigger brother, the M50x.

 This makes it better for studio mixing, producing, etc.